MahmoudAMahrous/CI2025_lab1/README.md

 thank you for reading

 disclaimer:
-i used chat gpt for some brainstorming and to help with python notation as i am not very used to python
+i used chat gpt for some brainstorming and to help with python syntax as i am not very used to python, but i tried to stick to writing the code and doing everything myself